Photos Show Hurricane Dorian Damage In The Bahamas

 toggle caption

-A woman was rescued with the help of the U.S. Customs and Border Patrol after being stranded by Hurricane Dorian in the Bahamas on Tuesday.
+A woman was rescued with the help of U.S. Customs and Border Protection after being stranded by the hurricane in the Bahamas on Tuesday.

 Cheryl Diaz Meyer for NPR